yy8402/TeamworkAI/README.md

 Supervise AI/LLM to generate a team of AI agents, define the workflow, and get the job done.

-I got the idea after watching Andrew NG's [Agentic Reasoning] (https://www.youtube.com/watch?v=sal78ACtGTc), and made the conceptual demo with CLI work.
+I got the idea after watching Andrew NG's [Agentic Reasoning](https://www.youtube.com/watch?v=sal78ACtGTc), and made the conceptual demo with CLI work.

 # TODO
 1. GUI & web service;